GoogleChrome/developer.chrome.com/site/en/docs/web-platform/chrome-variations/index.md

 mean a performance enhancement in Chrome's code, an update to how the browser looks or functions, or occasionally even a modification to a JavaScript API.

 Chrome Variations can also be used to **validate a hypothesis** about a change or an update.
 For example, for a percentage of users in a Chrome Variations group, we tried tweaking [QUIC networking protocol](https://blog.cloudflare.com/the-road-to-quic/) parameters to make Chrome faster for users' real network conditions.
-We've also conducted Omnibox studies around how many results to show for optimal usability.

 Another area where you may encounter Chrome Variations is if you work with Chrome's [origin trials](/docs/web-platform/origin-trials/).
 By default, an **origin trial** feature is enabled on